International X-ray Observatory

 Program(s):Physics of the Cosmos

 In mid-2008, a officials from ESA, NASA, and JAXA headquarters agreed to conduct a joint study of IXO with a single merged set of top-level science goals.
 This agreement established key science measurement requirements.
-The spacecraft configuration for the IXO study is a mission featuring a single large X-ray mirror and an extendible optical bench, with a focal length of ~20 m, and a suite of five focal plane instruments.
+The spacecraft configuration for the IXO study was a mission featuring a single large X-ray mirror and an extendible optical bench, with a focal length of ~20 m, and a suite of six focal plane instruments.

 - ESA IXO Website - http://sci.esa.int/science-e/www/area/index.cfm?fareaid=103